mukherjeeakash/CS241-Lectures-SP20/HW0.md

 The 'long' data type can be variable depending on CHAR_BIT, as on the VM in the video lectures, sizeof returns 4 while on my local machine it is 8.
 Thus:

 long Y = 0;

+Additionally, pointers can be 4 or 8 bytes, so another solution would be: int* Y;
 ```

 ## Chapter 3